-Online Chinese dating is fun and exciting.
-You get to chat then meet a quality Chinese girl online and get to know her more every day.
-When the time comes that you decide to meet in person, you can go out together for a dinner date, learn and share each other’s culture, and converse about random stories or common interests.
+Online dating is fun and exciting.
+You get to chat then meet quality singles online and get to know them more every day.
+When the time comes that you meet in person, you can go out for a dinner date, learn each other’s culture, and share common interests.
 That is until the word “scam” comes right after.
+Especially Chinese dating scams.

-By the time you finished reading this article, you will be able to identify which of your online Chinese friends deserves your time and attention.
-You can differentiate the frauds that should be disconnected from your life.
+After this article, you can identify which of your online Chinese friends are real.
+You can differentiate the frauds that shouldn’t be in your life.

-While the online dating community is continuously booming in China, so have the online dating scams that leave men with scarred hearts.
+While online dating is continuously booming in China, so have the scams that leave men and women with scarred hearts.

-Sprouting out of nowhere and waiting for their next target to prey on, online dating scams of today have new and updated methods that yield the same results.
-They scam foreign men up until their wallets are empty and they're left broken-hearted.
+Sprouting out of nowhere and waiting for their next target to prey on, scammers have updated their methods.
+They scam foreigners up until they’re broke and brokenhearted.